 So, keep your kvetching to your family members and friends who aren’t in the industry (and who are far away from the office).

 And no, that doesn’t mean you can turn to social media either.
-Even a semi-anonymous blog post could blow up in your face and get your organization into trouble—and could even get you fired.
+Even a semi-anonymous blog post could blow up in your face and get your organization into trouble—

 4. Rise Above